 As we climbed the slickrock, we took time to stop and appreciate the scenery.
 Some of the best views, in my opinion, are in the final stretch of trail, beginning with the swirling red rock formations.
 Up to the right is Frame Arch, which earned its name for obvious reasons.

 Also, this final section of trail is rather precarious… but in a fun way!
-Although I suppose its funness (is that a word?) is contingent on your enjoyment of trails that look like this:
+Although I suppose its funness (is that a word?) is contingent upon your enjoyment of trails that look like this:

 One final curve of this neat and/or frightening trail and we’ve reached Delicate Arch!
 The arch itself is obviously the highlight, but the entire amphitheater is just a really neat area.